04 Nov 2020 Women In Cybersecurity Resource Guide

 Cyber has a gender problem, if our industry continues to regurgitate numbers from a 6-year-old report that states an alarmingly low percentage of women hold security positions.
 The number of women in the cybersecurity field has been recalculated to 20 percent, up from 11 percent in 2013.

 The @WomenKnowCyber Twitter list of women in the cybersecurity field, the largest of its kind, is compiled and curated by Cybersecurity Ventures.
-The list contains more than 3,700 names and it is updated every day.
+The list contains nearly 5,000 names and it is updated every day.
 We’ve been researching and crowdsourcing names since starting up the list in the summer of 2018.

 Women Know Cyber is an enlightening book for students, parents, educators, and the cybersecurity community.
 It features cybersecurity experts from across the globe, with varying backgrounds, who stand out for protecting governments, businesses, and people from cybercrime — and for their contributions to the community.